simondlr/simondlr-lumen/content/posts/2019-06-04-patronage-as-an-asset-class.md

 draft: false
 date: 2019-06-04T14:39:33.839Z
 description: >-
-  By combing the incentives of patronage, profit & collectibles, we can create a new tradable asset class that supports the funding of the commons.
+  By combining the incentives of patronage, profit & collectibles, we can create a new tradable asset class that supports the funding of the commons.
 In addition to supporting artists and open source communities, this idea can be utilized to save our fragile planet from the ongoing effects of climate change.
 category: IDEAS
 tags:
   - blockchain